Elijah-AO/6502-emulator/emulator-notes.md

   - We can use a mask to get the true address of the RAM
   - Both the CPU and PPU can read and write to the cartridge
   - Program memory is often referred to as PRG ROM, and pattern memory is often referred to as CHR ROM
+  - NOTE: The last item read is not necessarily the last item written, and reading can change the state of the device

 ### Code
 1. Create a structs for the ppu and cartridge